-Nazareth College and Career Prep was recently highlighted in two articles about student-centered learning and project based learning by the International Society for Technology in Education (ISTE).
+Nazareth Prep was recently highlighted in two articles about student-centered learning and project based learning by the International Society for Technology in Education (ISTE).
 The International Society for Technology in Education (ISTE) is a nonprofit organization that serves educators interested in better use of technology in education.
 ISTE serves more than 100,000 education stakeholders throughout the world through individual and organizational membership and support services.
 NCCP uses the ISTE Standards that provide a framework for rethinking education, adapting to a constantly changing technological landscape and preparing students to enter an increasingly global economy.

 "How PBL transforms students into digital citizen," describes the rigorous real-world learning happening at NCCP:

-At Nazareth College and Career Prep, a student-centered Catholic high school in Pittsburgh, Pennsylvania, teens explore the social justice issues affecting their underserved communities using each classroom subject as a different lens.
+At Nazareth Prep, a student-centered Catholic high school in Pittsburgh, Pennsylvania, teens explore the social justice issues affecting their underserved communities using each classroom subject as a different lens.
 Not only are students encouraged to openly discuss controversial topics, such as racial hatred and police brutality, but they’re given free reign to devise their own driving questions for project-based learning.

 “They could read about it in book, or we can give students the space and time to create a program or project,” says Lisa Abel-Palmieri, head of school and chief learning officer.
 “This way, they’re working on projects they’re passionate about while learning the core subjects.”